 Running Windows Update after installing this should drastically reduce the number of updates left to download to get your system running the latest software.

 You may occasionally have an update or two fail if installing large batches of them.
-Usually this is simply because that update relies on another one and has tried to install in the wrong order, simply try it again after your next restart of the system and it will likely work fine.
+Usually this is simply because that update relies on another one and has tried to install in the wrong order, just try it again after your next restart of the system and it will likely work fine.

 Please note that these instructions assume that you are running the Service Pack 1 version of Windows 7.
 If your installation media is for the original release of Windows 7 you will also need to download the Service Pack 1 update, which is also available as a separate download.